How will Budget’s 20% VAT hike impact Aberdeen private schools?

 “That means kids that are in the state system already, they are going to be impacted.”

-The chief executive said the Chancellor’s new “rushed policy” fails to respect the many difference in the Scottish sector.
+The chief executive said the Chancellor’s new “rushed policy” fails to respect the many differences in the Scottish sector.

 She added: “VAT on school fees will harm Scottish education, disrupt the learning of children, and put jobs at risk.